tanghyd/spiir/README.md

 ### Virtualenv

-Installation with these commands requires an existing installation of Python3.8.
+Installation with these commands requires an existing installation of Python >= 3.8.

   ```
-  # you can change venv to "spiir"
+  # you can change venv to "spiir" (assuming you're not in the same folder as git clone)
   python -m venv venv
   source venv/bin/activate